 Next Generation Delegates will have the opportunity to:

-- interact with symposium speakers and senior attendees in private forum;
+- interact with symposium speakers and senior attendees;

-- network with other outstanding students planning careers in global food, agriculture, and nutrition sectors;
+- network with other outstanding students planning careers in global food, agriculture, and development sectors;

 - connect with key stakeholders from the public, private, and NGO sectors in private meetings; and